WLenhard/cNORM/cran-comments.md

 ## Resubmission
-This is a new major release of an existing package.
+This is a minor release of an existing package.
 In this version I have:

-* added features (wheighted percentiles, S3 methods)
-* ran all tests on R CMD Check, rhub, Travis (Win, Linux, MacOS X)
+* corrected bugs

 ## Test environments
 * local WIN10, 64Bit install, R 4.0.2